 ATLAS Virtual Visits

-A Virtual Visit is a live video connection to the ATLAS experiment at CERN.
-Visitors meet with a guide who is a scientist or an engineer working on the experiment.
-This guide leads visitors through either the control room or to the detector itself (only during planned shutdowns of the LHC).
+A Virtual Visit is a live video connection by a group (typically a classroom) to the ATLAS Experiment at CERN.
+A guide, who is a scientist or an engineer working on the experiment, meets visitors from the control room or (during planned LHC shutdowns) from the detector underground.

-- The guides introduce themselves and describe their work in particle physics.
-They then present CERN, the Large Hadron Collider (LHC), and the ATLAS experiment, including its goals and recent accomplishments.
+- Present CERN, the Large Hadron Collider (LHC), and the ATLAS experiment, including its goals and accomplishments.

 We recommend audiences prepare questions ahead of time.
 This can be facilitated by viewing this introductory video.

 Groups of at least 10 visitors (such as classrooms) can schedule their own visit by completing this form.